PunishedPineapple/ItemUse/docs/README.md

 This plugin works automatically.
 You can configure the length of time before allowing repeating text in the plugin settings.

 ## License
-Code and executable are covered under the [MIT License](../LICENSE).
+Code and executable are covered under the [AGPL 3.0](../LICENSE).
 Final Fantasy XIV (and any associated data used by this plugin) is owned by and copyright Square Enix.